 The primary and most intensively studied action of somatropin is the stimulation of linear growth.
-This effect is demonstrated in children with GHD and children who have PWS or were born SGA.
+This effect is demonstrated in children with GHD and children who have PWS, were born SGA, have TS or have ISS.

 The measurable increase in bone length after administration of somatropin results from its effect on the cartilaginous growth areas of long bones.
 Studies in vitro have shown that the incorporation of sulfate into proteoglycans is not due to a direct effect of somatropin, but rather is mediated by the somatomedins or insulin-like growth factors (IGFs).
 The somatomedins, among them IGF-1, are polypeptide hormones which are synthesized in the liver, kidney, and various other tissues.
 IGF-1 levels are low in the serum of hypopituitary dwarfs and hypophysectomized humans or animals, and increase after treatment with somatropin.